REGISTRATION

 Travel to the starting point of RAGBRAI and back home from the ending point of the ride is each rider’s responsibility.
 Many rely on relatives and friends for transportation while others take chartered buses offered by bicycle clubs, shops and other organizations.

 If you are coming from out-of-state, the starting host town usually coordinates a shuttle from the nearest commercial airport.
-The starting town also will put this information on their Web site that will be linked to ragbrai.com.
-You also could choose to fly into Des Moines or Omaha and take a charter to the starting town and a charter back to Des Moines at the end of the ride.
+The starting town also will put this information on their section of RAGBRAI.com.
+You also could choose to fly into Des Moines or Omaha and take a charter to the starting town and a charter back to Des Moines or Omaha at the end of the ride.

 For transportation to and from the start and the end of the route, consult the list of charters.
 If you call or write to any charter, you must have a wristband number to prove that you are a rider with credentials.